Milwaukee Schools Offering EMT Training Programs

 Students seeking EMT training in Milwaukee will find three schools with a variety of programs.
 All are hour or less from the downtown area.
 This article examines those schools and their training options and also includes a table of information useful to prospective students.
 That data covers school enrollment, costs and campus setting in addition to other information.

-- Milwaukee Area Technical College, about 12 miles from downtown, offers basic and intermediate EMT diploma programs.
+- Milwaukee Area Technical College, about two miles from downtown, offers basic and advanced EMT diploma programs.

-- At Waukesha County Technical College, students can earn an EMT Technical Diploma, an EMT-Intermediate Technical Diploma or Advanced EMT Technical Diploma.
-This school has several campuses around 20 miles from the city center.
+- At Waukesha County Technical College, students can earn an EMT Technical Diploma or Advanced EMT Technical Diploma.
+This school has several campuses around 18 miles from the city center.

 Comparison of Schools

 Individuals who are looking for an EMT training program must be aware of many factors when choosing a school.
 The following table offers information about these three schools in a format that makes it easy to compare them.

 |Milwaukee Area Technical College||Waukesha County Technical College||Gateway Technical College|

 |School Type||2-year, public||2-year, public||2-year, public|

 |Campus Setting||Large city||Large suburb||Midsize suburb|

 |Tuition and Fees (2017-2018)||$4,491 in-state, $6,174 out-of-state*||$4,340 in-state, $6,206 out-of-state*||$4,369 in-state, $6,352 out-of-state*|